-Each car competing in the Fanatec GT2 European Series has an allocation of one joker tyre per Competition, which can be used to replace any tyre which has been damaged or is otherwise unusable.
+Each car competing in the GT4 European Series has an allocation of one joker tyre per Competition, which can be used to replace any tyre which has been damaged or is otherwise unusable.
 The use of a joker tyre will only be authorised on information from the Race Director or Stewards that the car was involved in an Incident or other on-track occurrence, and confirmation from the tyre manufacturer and/or Technical Delegate that the tyre to be replaced may no longer be safely used.
-A formal request must be made in writing using the official Joker Tyre form, and must include the reference of the damaged tyre and the reference of the tyre replacing it.
-The form must be signed by the Race Director and Technical Delegate before submission to Pirelli.
-If no Joker tyre is requested during a Competition, this joker tyre is considered to have lapsed and cannot be carried over to the next Competition.
-The joker tyre form must be sent by electronic means (email or team messaging)
+A formal request must be made in writing and must include the reference of the damaged tyre and the reference of the tyre replacing it.
+If no joker tyre is requested during a Competition, this joker tyre allocation for that Competition is considered to have lapsed and cannot be carried over to the next Competition.

-29.6 Chassis & Car Number
+29.6 Change of Chassis & Car Number

-Throughout the season, tyres are registered to a specific car number, via the barcodes which are allocated by Pirelli.

-• Should a car change race number during the season but remain with the same Competitor, the used tyres will be transferred to the new race number.

-• Should a Competitor change the model of car during the season so that the used tyres are no longer suitable, then the car will be treated as a new Competitor in terms of tyres.
-However, if the Competitor then reverts to the old model, the previously used tyres must be used.

-• Should a car be transferred between Competitors, the new Competitor may choose either to retain the used tyres or to be considered as a new Competitor.
+- a) Should a car change race number during the season but remain with the same Competitor, the used tyres will be transferred to the new race number. - b) Should a car change Chassis during the season, it will retain the same race number. - c) Should a Competitor wish to change the model of car during the season, they must make a request to the sporting board.
+If approved, because the used tyres are no longer suitable, then the car will be treated as a new Competitor in terms of tyres.
+However, if the Competitor then reverts to the old model, the previously used tyres must be used. - d) Should a car be transferred between Competitors, the new Competitor may choose either to retain the used tyres or to be considered as a new Competitor. - 29.7 Not in use - 29.8 Not in use - 29.9 Not in use

-29.7 Tyre limitations
+29.10 Tyre Limitations